AChorostian/OnlineStore/README.md

 # OnlineStore

 Project for Java testing classes at the University of Gdansk.
-Contains JUnit5 tests with EasyMock and Mockito Created by GitHub Classroom.
-Managed by GitFlow.
+Contains JUnit5 tests with manual created mocks Created by GitHub Classroom.
+Managed using GitFlow.

 #### Badges